 Safety in and around the station

-Information about how we use your data to enhance security and improve our services at and around the station.
+Information about how we use your data to enhance security and improve our services in and around the station.

 What personal data do we use?

-For greater safety and security in and around the station and to improve our services, we use counter sensors that count how many people pass by them and analyse local traffic flows.
-The footage shot by these sensors is not saved on the sensor or in any other way whatsoever.
-In the past, NS also used WiFi tracking, but we stopped doing so as of 7 January 2021.
+To keep the station safe and improve our service, we use counting sensors that count the number of passers-by and analyse local pedestrian flows.
+The footage recorded by counter sensors is not stored on the sensor or in any other way.
+Until 7 January 2021, NS also used WiFi tracking.

 What do we use your personal data for?

 Every day, more than 1.2 million travellers use the train stations in the Netherlands.
-As hubs of pedestrian traffic and public transport, a station is a special location that lets you transfer between trains, urban and regional public transport, bikes, cars, and increasingly diverse services and facilities.
+As hubs of pedestrian traffic and public transport, a station is a special location where you can transfer between trains, urban and regional public transport, bikes, cars, and can find increasingly diverse services and facilities.

 The basis for data processing is: legitimate interest.